objectivehtml/Postmaster-for-Craft-CMS/README.md

 7. Send SMS messages with Twilio in place of emails
 8. Subscribe users to lists with Mailchimp
 9. Create and send email campaigns with Mailchimp
+10. Send anything in the future at any time you need
+11. Powerful Queue API with CRON support to make sending queued emails incredibly simple
-10. Go beyond email and send HTTP requests with the Ping Service
+12. Go beyond email and send HTTP requests with the Ping Service
-11. Ideal for clients, designers, and developers
+13. Ideal for clients, designers, and developers
-12. Robust developer API's for custom solutions
+14. Robust developer API's for custom solutions
-13. Quick and easy setup with reliable functionality
+15. Quick and easy setup with reliable functionality

 ### Wiki